-More experience sharing and national policy coordination will help countries achieve more sustainable growth for all, said a senior economist at the OECD said.
-"There is a common interest among all major countries, including China, to share national policies in a way that the common goals are achieved ... if there is coordination of economic policies, macro economic structural and exchange rate policies, all countries would benefit in terms of higher growth, faster fiscal consolidation ... and therefore more sustainable growth over all."
+common interest among all major countries, including China, to share national policies in a way that the common goals are achieved ... if there is coordination of economic policies, macro economic structural and exchange rate policies, all countries would benefit in terms of higher growth, faster fiscal consolidation ... and therefore more sustainable growth over all."
 The global economic recovery is happening more slowly than expected.
 The G7's predicted growth could slow to an annual rate of 1.5% in the second half of this year.
-The OECD predicts that the U.S. will grow by 2.0% in the third guarter and 1.2% in the fourth guarter of 2010.
+The OECD predicts that the U.S. will grow by 2.0% in the third quarter and 1.2% in the fourth quarter of 2010.
 Emerging countries, on the other hand, have "contributed very largely to the turnaround and the exit from the crisis."
 Emerging economies' growth "will continue to be significantly higher than advanced economies in foreseeable future."
-Global imbalances are widening, although they remain below precrisis levels.15 (September 10, 2010, Xinhua News Agency)
+Global imbalances are widening, although they remain below precrisis levels.16 (September 10, 2010, Xinhua News Agency)

 There are rising fears that a double-dip recession is about to occur in both the U.S. and UK.
 Government debt in the G20 will reach 115% of GDP - approximately 40% above pre-crisis levels.
-Much of the current debt problems stem from mismanaged fiscal http://seoulsummit.kr/eng/goPage.g20?return url=TOP01 SUB03 02 growth: OECD chief economist."
+Much of the current debt problems stem from mismanaged fiscal policies that were in place before the crisis.

-13 Associated Press Newswires (September 28, 2010), "Head of IMF says global economy recovery sluggish and joblessness remains worrisome."
-14 Asia Pulse (September 14, 2010), "S. Korea's 2010 Growth to Rank 5th Among G20 Nations: Report."
-15 Xinhua News Agency (September 10, 2010), "Interview: Experience-sharing leads to more sustainable policies that were in place before the crisis.
 Advanced countries went into the crisis with some of the highest public debt ratios ever (in the absence of a major war).
 Now, the G20 is trying to get back to strong, sustainable and balanced growth.
-This will require a return to fiscal sustainability and medium-term fiscal plans.16 (August 11, 2010, Financial Times)
+This will require a return to fiscal sustainability and medium-term fiscal plans.17 (August 11, 2010, Financial Times)

 IMF managing director Dominique Strauss-Kahn said that Asian economies need to be prepared for downside risks to the global economy, but ruled out the possibility of a double-dip recession.
 Policymakers "need to remain attuned to negative shocks," Strauss-Kahn said, but he added: "I don't believe there will be another dip.
 Our baseline is that there will be a recovery."
 Asia is leading the global recovery, but the region's policymakers will have to find ways to manage the sharp rebound in capital inflows, as well as risks related to economic overheating and credit and asset bubbles.
-With lower growth rates in Europe and the U.S. liable to continue for an extended period, Asia needs to make an increase in its domestic investment and consumption a long-term policy goal, Strauss-Kahn said.17 (July 12, 2010, Dow Jones Chinese Financial Wire)
+With lower growth rates in Europe and the U.S. liable to continue for an extended period, Asia needs to make an increase in its domestic investment and consumption a long-term policy goal, Strauss-Kahn said.18 (July 12, 2010, Dow Jones Chinese Financial Wire)

 At the Toronto Summit, the leaders of the G20 agreed on the importance of safeguarding and strengthening the economic recovery, while laying the foundation for strong, sustainable and balanced growth, and strengthening financial systems.
-The G20 will continue to work towards those ends before they meet in Seoul.18 (July 2010, Seoul Summit website)
+The G20 will continue to work towards those ends before they meet in Seoul.19 (July 2010, Seoul Summit website)